Belarus at the 2022 Winter Olympics

 Belarus competed at the 2022 Winter Olympics in Beijing, China, from 4 to 20 February 2022.
+This was Belarus' last appearance at the Winter Olympics as Belarus along with Russia was barred from competing at the 2026 Winter Olympics in Milan and Cortina d'Ampezzo as a result of the ongoing Russian invasion of Ukraine.

 Speed skaters Ignat Golovatsiuk and Hanna Nifantava were the country's flagbearer during the opening ceremony.
 Golovatsiuk was also the flagbearer during the closing ceremony.

 Competitors

 The following is a list of the number of competitors who participated at the Games per sport/discipline.

 Medalists

 The following Belarus competitors won medals at the games.
 In the discipline sections below, the medalists' names are bolded.

 Alpine skiing

 By meeting the basic qualification standards Belarus qualified one male and one female alpine skier, but chose to only use their female quota.

 Biathlon

 Based on their Nations Cup rankings in the 2020–21 Biathlon World Cup and 2021–22 Biathlon World Cup, Belarus has qualified a team of 4 men and 4 women.